al6x/nim/keep/readme.md

 # Todo

-- Add pagination to search and filter
-- Add doc title for search blocks
 - Turn alex/notes into space
 - Make video about parser FText
 - Search with blackjack and hookers, tags facets with stats, show query and chunk trigrams, don't do separate app, use with notes